Dominique Lapierre: Collaboration with Larry Collins

 On his return to Paris after his honeymoon, he was conscripted into the French army.
 After one year in the tank regiment, he was transferred to the SHAPE headquarters to serve as an interpreter.
 One day in the cafeteria he met a young American corporal, Larry Collins, a Yale graduate and draftee.
 They became friends instantly.
 When Collins was discharged he was offered a job with Procter & Gamble.
 Two days before reporting to the new job, the United Press offered him a job as caption writer at their Paris office, for much less money than offered by Procter & Gamble.
 Collins took the offer from United Press and was soon picked up by Newsweek to be their correspondent in the Middle East.
 When Lapierre was discharged, he found work as a reporter for the magazine Paris Match.
 Collins became the godfather of the Lapierres' first child, Alexandra.
 On several occasions, Collins and Lapierre met while on assignment.
 In spite of their friendship they had to compete with each other for stories.
 But they decided to join forces to tell a big story which would appeal to both French and anglophone audiences.
 Their first bestseller Is Paris Burning? sold close to ten million copies in thirty languages.
 In this book they mixed the modern technique of investigation journalism with the classical methods of historical research.

+Following publication of the book, Lapierre appeared as himself on the June 14, 1965 episode of CBS gameshow To Tell the Truth, receiving two of four possible votes.

 After that they spent four years in Jerusalem to reconstruct the birth of the State of Israel for the book O Jerusalem!.
-Lapierre was proud that after spending a great deal of time in Jerusalem he knew each alley, square, street, and building in the Holy City intimately.
+Lapierre remarked that he knew each alley, square, street, and building in Jerusalem intimately.

 Two of Lapierre's books – Is Paris Burning? (co-written with Larry Collins) and City of Joy – have been made into films.
 Lapierre and Collins wrote several other books together, the last being Is New York Burning?
 (2005), before Collins' death in 2005.